hummingbot/hummingbot/documentation/docs/strategies/amm-arbitrage.md

 After the installation and configuration are completed, we can create the configuration for the AMM arbitrage strategy.
 The following example shows a step-by-step on configuring the AMM arb strategy.

 !!! note
-    `Paper_trade` is not applicable for this strategy.
+    `paper_trade` is not applicable for this strategy.
 Alternatively, you may set up a `kovan_testnet` to help you run some tests without risking funds.

 1. In Hummingbot, enter `create`.
 2. Enter `amm-arb`.